roundware/roundware-android/README.md

 git commit -m "Initial commit of original app-starter" git push origin master
 ```
+**Note that creating a copy of the app-starter is ESSENTIAL.
+Without it Android Studio will not find a runnable Android app in the project.**

 Configure the project:

-* Open the project in Android Studio
+* Open the project in Android Studio (use Import Project and choose the top level roundware-android folder)
 * Edit `app/src/main/AndroidManifest.xml` to set your namespace.
 Change:
   ```xml
   <manifest xmlns:android="http://schemas.android.com/apk/res/android"